JM1/ansible-collection-jm1-cloudy/README.md

 make install-requirements
 ```

+:warning: **WARNING:**
+Ansible collections such as `community.general` have dropped support for older Ansible releases such as Ansible 2.9 and
+2.10, so when using older Ansible releases you will have to downgrade to older versions of the Ansible collections.
+:warning:

 #### Satisfying collections requirements

 These collections require additional tools and libraries, e.g. to interact with package managers, libvirt and OpenStack.